lstrojny/fxmlrpc/README.md

  - Very fast serializing and parsing of the XML payloads involved
  - Stick to the HTTP client you already use: Buzz, ZF1/ZF2 HTTP client, Guzzle, PECL HTTP
  - Licensed under the terms of the liberal MIT license
- - Supports modern standard: easy installation via composer, fully PSR-0, PSR-1 and PSR-2 compatible
+ - Supports modern standards: easy installation via composer, fully PSR-0, PSR-1 and PSR-2 compatible
  - Relentlessly unit- and integration tested

 ## Latest improvements